Blue castle on an old door

 Schokoladenfabrik SchweizSchokoladenbrunnen bei Lindt (Foto: Seraina Zellweger)

-Although the Swiss don't have a well-mannered queuing culture like the British do - evil tongues say we have no idea how to queue properly - pushing in front is still very much disliked.
-Be it at the checkout in the supermarket, at the train station after boarding the train or in the ski resort at the valley station.
-Better take a deep breath and, if in doubt, take a step back.
+Even though we Swiss don't have the same queuing culture as the Brits – some might say we have no clue how to queue properly – cutting in line is still not well-received.
+Whether it’s at the checkout in the supermarket, at the train station after the train arrives, or in the ski area at the valley station, it’s better to take a deep breath and step back if you're unsure.

-Sitting down on the train without asking if the seat is free
+Sitting down in a train without asking if the seat is free

-If you question this tradition for a minute, it doesn't make much sense.
-But it's just something we grow up with.
-When we get on the train and sit down with another person, we always ask if the seat is still available.
-Even if the person got on at the same station as we did and they are obviously sitting alone in the compartment.
-The "is this seat free? " is a part of Switzerland like the Sphinx on the Jungfraujoch.
+When you think about it for a minute, this tradition doesn’t make much sense.
+But it’s just how we grow up.
+When we get on a train and sit next to someone, we always ask if the seat is free.
+Even if the person got on at the same station as us and is obviously sitting alone in the compartment.
+The “is this seat free?” is as much a part of public transport in Switzerland as the Sphinx is at Jungfraujoch.

-As already mentioned in the store opening hours: Sunday is a day of rest.
-This also applies to laundry and housekeeping.
-In rented apartments with a shared laundry room it is even forbidden to wash on Sunday.
-You should also refrain from vacuuming on the seventh day if you don't want to risk a neighbor dispute.
+As mentioned regarding store opening hours: Sunday is a day of rest.
+This applies to laundry and housework as well.
+In apartment buildings with a shared laundry room, it’s even forbidden to do laundry on Sundays.
+You should also avoid vacuuming on the seventh day if you don't want to risk a dispute with your neighbors.

-It's a well-known fact: In St. Gallen you eat a bratwurst WITHOUT mustard.
-In the rest of Switzerland, this is debatable.
-But in eastern Switzerland, it is such a strong unwritten law that it may well be considered written.
-The argument: A St. Galler Bratwurst is so good that it doesn't need mustard.
+It’s a well-known fact: In St. Gallen, you eat a bratwurst WITHOUT mustard.
+In the rest of Switzerland, there can be debate about this.
+But in Eastern Switzerland, it's such a strong unwritten rule that it can practically be considered a written one.
+The reasoning: A St. Gallen bratwurst is so good it doesn’t need mustard.

-Starting a discussion whether the raclette cheese belongs on top of the potatoes or next to them
+Starting a discussion about whether the cheese belongs on the potatoes or beside them during raclette

-Raclette is a typical Swiss specialty that you should definitely try when you're here.
-However, you'd better not ask your Swiss friends if they put the cheese on top or next to the potatoes.
-This can start a heated discussion, even if it seems a bit pointless.
-But if you want a peaceful evening without nerve-wracking debates, ask them if they grew up as a Migros-child or a Coop-child insetad.
+Raclette is a typical Swiss specialty you should definitely try when you're here.
+But it might be best not to ask your Swiss friends whether they put the cheese on or beside the potatoes.
+That can spark a heated debate, even if it seems a bit silly.
+However, if you want to enjoy a peaceful evening without stressful discussions, better ask them whether they grew up as a Migros kid or a Coop kid.

 Raclette SchweizRaclette in der Schweiz (Foto: Schweiz Tourismus André Meier)